 - Studied for Degrees in a range of subjects

-- Taken roles in school plays, public speaking, and musical events
+- Captained school teams, taken roles in school plays, public speaking, and musical events

 - Achieved far beyond their expectations